 Lough Ree Power Station

-Longford County Council is inviting local stakeholders to join a public information session this week on a feasibility study that is underway in response to Just Transition.
+Longford County Council held a public information session on a feasibility study with local stakeholders last week in response to Just Transition.

-The session will present the study scope, its objectives, and its preliminary findings to date.
+The session presented the study scope, its objectives, and its preliminary findings to date.

-The online event, on Wednesday, January 26 from 5-6pm, is the first in a series of public information sessions taking place throughout 2022 on the project.
+The online event, on Wednesday, January 26, was the first in a series of public information sessions taking place throughout 2022 on the project.

-KPMG Sustainable Futures and technical partners, Ixora Energy and SLR Consulting are conducting the study on behalf of Longford County Council to explore the potential opportunities to sustain the local economy in response to the Just Transition process.
+KPMG Sustainable Futures and technical partners, Ixora Energy and SLR Consulting conducted the study on behalf of Longford County Council to explore the potential opportunities to sustain the local economy in response to the Just Transition process.

 It is funded through the Just Transition Fund and the Carbon Tax Fund by the Government of Ireland.